 So how can you present KPIs in a way that promotes good decision-making?
 Below are four KPI presentation examples to consider, depending on the type of data you’re presenting and the context in which it should be analyzed.
 And if you’re looking for a tool that supports all these visuals—and helps you make better use of your KPIs—keep reading to learn about ClearPoint.
 Our goal is to help you achieve yours, and we’ve got the strategy execution process (including KPI reporting) down to a science.

 Want to conduct more effective strategy meetings?
 Learning how to present KPIs is just the first step.
-Download our ebook to get more tips on ways to make your meetings more action-oriented.

 Charts and graphs are the crème de la crème of visual KPI presentation.
 They allow you to accurately present any type of quantitative data in a way that enables the relevant audience to draw a quick yet insightful conclusion.
 Charts make it easy to spot trends and compare data sets, which helps audiences understand the meaning and story behind the numbers.